 Committed Legal Help For Emotional Conflicts.
 Call Today.

 Legitimation proceedings in Georgia can often be contentious.
-Gentry Law Firm, LLC, prides himself on his ability to help clients navigate difficult and complex circumstances.
+The Gentry Law Firm LLC, prides itself on our ability to help clients navigate difficult and complex circumstances.
 This includes legitimation proceedings, particularly when grandparents wish to become involved in the lives of their grandchildren or wish to protect their grandchildren from harmful relationships.
-For a free consultation with a reputable Marietta, Georgia, lawyer, call us at 770-884-4171 or reach us online.
+For an initial consultation with a reputable Marietta, Georgia, lawyer, call us at 770-425-5573 or reach us online.